project8/mantis/Documentation/ClientManual.rst

   ``dest=[queue].remove.device.[device name]`` -- Removes a device from the master run configuration.

-  ``dest=[queue].acq-config`` -- Replaces the server's run configuration with the contents of the instruction options, or the JSON file specified in those options (see below).
+  ``dest=[queue].replace-config`` -- Replaces the server's run configuration with the contents of the instruction options, or the JSON file specified in those options (see below).

 Instruction Options